peteroupc/html3dutil/doc/tutorial-surfaces.md

 <a id=Chaining_Surface_Functions></a>
 ## Chaining Surface Functions

-The technique of using evaluators is very flexible.
+The technique of using surface evaluator objects is very flexible.
 In fact, you can chain evaluators, using the output of one evaluator as the input of another evaluator.
 This can be used to transform the surface's points to new positions.